Maronite Church: Origin

 An outbreak of civil war during the reign of Emperor Phocas brought forth riots in the cities of Syria and Palestine and incursions by Persian king Khosrow II.
-In 609, the Patriarch of Antioch, Anastasius II, was killed either at the hands of some soldiers or locals.
+In 609, the patriarch of Antioch, Anastasius II, was killed either at the hands of some soldiers or locals.
 This left the Maronites without a leader, which continued because of the final Byzantine–Sassanid War of 602–628.

-In the aftermath of the war, the emperor Heraclius propagated a new Christological doctrine in an attempt to unify the various Christian churches of the East, who were divided over accepting the Council of Chalcedon.
-This doctrine, called Monothelitism, held that Christ had two natures (one divine and one human) but only one will (not a divine will and also a human will), based on a phrasing of Pope Honorius I (see Controversy over Honorius I), and was meant as a compromise between supporters of Chalcedon, such as the Maronites, and opponents, such as the Jacobites.
+In the aftermath of the war, Emperor Heraclius propagated a new Christological doctrine in an attempt to unify the various Christian churches of the East, who were divided over accepting the Council of Chalcedon.
+This doctrine, called Monothelitism, held that Jesus Christ had two natures (one divine and one human) but only one will (not a divine will and also a human will), based on a phrasing of Pope Honorius I (see Controversy over Honorius I), and was meant as a compromise between supporters of Chalcedon, such as the Maronites, and opponents, such as the Jacobites.
 Monothelitism failed to settle the schism, however, and was declared a heresy at the Sixth Ecumenical Council in 680–681.
 The Council condemned both Honorius and Patriarch Sergius I of Constantinople but did not explicitly mention the Maronites.

 Contemporary Greek and Arab sources suggest the Maronites rejected the Third Council of Constantinople and accepted monothelitism, only moving away from it in the time of the Crusades in order to avoid being branded heretics by the crusaders.
 The Maronite Church, however, rejects the assertions that the Maronites were ever monothelites and broke communion with Rome; and the question remains a matter of controversy.
-Elias El-Hāyek attributes much of the confusion to Eutyches of Alexandria, whose Annals El-Hāyek claimed contain erroneous material regarding the early Maronite Church, which was then picked up by William of Tyre and others.
+Elias El-Hāyek attributes much of the confusion to Eutyches of Alexandria, whose Annals El-Hāyek contain erroneous material regarding the early Maronite Church, which was then picked up by William of Tyre and others.
 Robert W. Crawford concluded the same, pointing out that the heretic "Maro" mentioned in the Annals, which William of Tyre considers as the namesake of the Maronites, was a Nestorian from Edessa and could not have been Maron or John Maron.
 However, Donald Attwater, a 20th-century historian of Eastern Christianity, affirmed the view that Maronites broke communion with Rome over monothelitism, however briefly.